 - Spending time with family – One of the most important traditions during Christmas in Germany is spending time with your family.
 This can be done by cooking traditional German Christmas dishes together or simply just gathering around the Christmas tree and enjoying each other’s company.

-  German Christmas celebrations are similar to some other countries but there are just a few differences.
-Just like others they also have Christmas songs, gifts, Christmas trees, Santa Claus, and Christmas Angels in celebrating Christmas.
+German Christmas celebrations are similar to other countries, but just a few differences exist.
+Like others, they also have Christmas songs, gifts, Christmas trees, Santa Claus, and Christmas Angels to celebrate Christmas.

 Where is the best Christmas market in Germany?

 The best Christmas market in Germany is the one held in Nuremberg.
 It is often called ‘Das Christkindlesmarkt’ and the Berlin Christmas market.

 Do they also have an advent wreath in Germany?

 Yes, they do have advent wreaths in Germany.
 It is a popular tradition to light the candles on the wreath each week leading up to Christmas.

 The Christmas tree in Germany is called Weihnachtsbaum.
 It was introduced to Germany by the reformers during the 16th century.